18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 12 Days Holi Festival and Culinary Tours – The Colors of Rajasthan

 AUTHENTIC FOOD QUEST TIP: Make your culinary travels worry-free!
 With the right travel insurance, you’ll enjoy a delicious experience.
 From medical emergencies, flight cancelations, car rental protection, or tour cancelations, a good travel insurance has got you covered.
-Check out our travel insurance review for food lovers to get started
+Check out our travel insurance review for food lovers to get started.

-6. Lyon, France
+7. Lyon, France

 Typical Meal in Lyon with Quenelle by Authentic Food Quest

-Lyon quenelle is an iconic dish in this French gastronomic city
+Quenelle, an iconic dish in this French gastronomic city

-A visit to Lyon, a UNESCO world heritage site fulfills all your food and travel aspirations.
+A visit to Lyon, a UNESCO world heritage site, fulfills all your food and travel aspirations.

 Claire studied in Lyon and knows the local culinary scene well.
-The cuisine du terroir, as she describes it, is filled with unique dishes not commonly found in other parts of the country.
+The cuisine du terroir, as she describes it, is filled with unique traditional dishes not commonly found in other parts of the country.

 Known as “Bouchons Lyonnais” you’ll enjoy, as we did, scrumptious regional fare that should be part of your foodie vacation.